 A direct link to a nursing school’s home page or program website is adjacent to the name of the school that offers a BSN or MSN program.
 This webpage serves as a resource for prospective students to obtain additional program information and is based on the recommendations of that school’s dean and/or director.
 Again, use this link to obtain more information on the application process and recent changes to the curriculum.

 Three categories are used to identify the geographical location of post-licensure BSN and MSN programs in California.
 The first is zip code.
 A zip code represents the postal address and official business location of a nursing program.
-Several schools offer a BSN or MSN program at a satellite campus that is away from main-campus, and in these cases the zip code was obtained from main campus.
+Several schools offer a BSN or MSN program at a satellite campus that is away from the main campus, and in these cases the zip code was obtained from the main campus.
 The second is County, or the geographical subdivision of a state.
 The third is Geographical Region.
 Nursing programs were grouped into regions using the same classification system as the California Board of Registered Nursing.
 There are a total of 9 regions: Northern California, Sacramento, San Francisco Bay Area, Central California & Sierra, Central Coast, Los Angeles Area, Orange County & Inland Empire, San Diego Area & Border Counties, and Out-of-State.

 National Nursing Education Accreditation

 Accreditation is an important component in higher education.
 It ensures the education you are obtaining is at an acceptable level and standard.
 There are many types of accreditation – national, state, and regional.
 For example, most nursing schools in California are members of the Western Association of School and Colleges, while private schools may be members of the Accrediting Council for Independent Colleges and Schools.
 But because nursing is a specialized field, this data element lists programs with national nursing education certification.
 There are two national nursing accreditation agencies: Commission on Collegiate Nursing Education (CCNE) and National League for Nursing Accrediting Commission, Inc (NLN-AC).
-The CCNE is the primary accreditation agency for post and pre-licensure baccalaureate and graduate programs, and the NLN-AC grants accreditation to schools with programs at various academic levels (pre- and post licensure).
+The CCNE is the primary accreditation agency for post- and pre-licensure baccalaureate and graduate programs, and the NLN-AC grants accreditation to schools with programs at various academic levels (pre- and post-licensure).

 Type of Program

 There are two types of schools that offer a post-licensure BSN and MSN curriculum: Public and Private.
-All of the public schools belong to the California State University System, and no schools in the University of California System offered a post-licensure ADN to BSN or ADN to MSN education.
-Among private schools, programs can be classified as faith-based, independent, and/or non-profit organizations.
+All of the public schools belong to the California State University System, and no schools in the University of California System offered post-licensure ADN to BSN or ADN to MSN education.
+Among private schools, programs can be classified as faith-based, independent, and/or nonprofit organizations.